osmarks/website/blog/ml-workstation.md

 VRAM capacity doesn't affect performance until it runs out, at which point you will incur heavy penalties from swapping and/or moving part of your workload to the CPU.
 Memory bandwidth is generally limiting with large models and small batch sizes (e.g. online LLM inference for chatbots[^5]), and compute the bottleneck for training and some inference (e.g. Stable Diffusion and some other vision models)[^6].
 Within a GPU generation, these generally scale together, but between generations bandwidth usually grows slower than compute.
 Between Ampere (RTX 3XXX) and Ada Lovelace (RTX 4XXX) it has in some cases gone *down*[^7].

 As VRAM effectively upper-bounds practical workloads, it's best to get the cards Nvidia generously deigns to give outsized amounts of VRAM for their compute performance, unless you're sure of what you want to run.
 This usually means a RTX 3060 (12GB), RTX 3090 or RTX 4090.
 RTX 3090s are readily available used far below the official retail prices, and are a good choice if you're mostly concerned with inference, since their memory bandwidth is almost the same as a 4090's, but 4090s have over twice as much compute on paper and (in non-memory-bound scenarios) also bear this out in practice.

+Native BF16 support is important too, but Ampere and Ada Lovelace both have this.
+It looks like RDNA3 (AMD) does, even.

 ### Multi-GPU